Constraints on metastable superheavy dark matter coupled to sterile neutrinos with the Pierre Auger Observatory

 \textit{In the BSM benchmark~\cite{Dudas:2020sbq},} the DM candidate is a pseudo-scalar particle $X$ coupled to the sterile neutrinos sector alone.
 The interaction can be represented diagrammatically as

-with $q$ the four-momentum of $X$, $\alpha_{X}$ the reduced coupling constant, and $\gamma$ the Dirac matrices.
+with $q$ the four-momentum of $X$, and $\gamma$ the Dirac matrices.
 Sterile neutrinos, which are right-handed, are denoted as $N$.
 Two types of Majorana sterile neutrinos are actually introduced.
 The first type, $N_M$, corresponds to the right-handed neutrino of the seesaw mechanism, with a superheavy mass $M_N$.
 The second type, $N_m$, with mass $m_N$, is necessary to allow the $X$ particle to decay in an electroweak channel.
 In the basis of interaction eigenstates, the couplings between sterile neutrinos, active neutrinos and SM Higgs isospinor scalar fields through Yukawa parameters $y_m$ and $y_M$ give rise, after symmetry breakdown, to Dirac masses $m^\mathrm{D}_{N_m}=y_m\varv/\sqrt{2}$ and $m^\mathrm{D}_{N_M}=y_M\varv/\sqrt{2}$.
 Assuming the hierarchy $m_N<m^\mathrm{D}_{N_M} \ll M_N$, the three mass eigenstates associated to the eigenvalues $(m_1,m_2,m_3)$ are well approximated by the following mixing between $\nu\LL$ (active neutrinos), $N_M$ and $N_m$ (and their conjugate partners with superscripts c):

-with the mixing angle $\theta_m$, assumed to be $\ll 1$, defined as $\theta_m\simeq \nicefrac{y_m\varv}{\sqrt{2}(m_1+m_2)}$.
-For small mixings, the first mass eigenstate $\nu_1$ is almost the light sterile neutrino with a small admixture of the active one, the second mass eigenstate $\nu_2$ is almost the active neutrino with a small admixture of the light sterile one, and that the third mass eigenstate $\nu_3$ is almost the superheavy sterile neutrino.
+with the mixing angle $\theta_m$, assumed to be $\ll 1$, defined as \mbox{$\theta_m\simeq y_m\varv/\sqrt{2}(m_1+m_2)$}.
+For small mixings, the first (second) mass eigenstate $\nu_1$ ($\nu_2$ ) is almost the light sterile (active) neutrino with a small admixture of the active (sterile) one, and that the third mass eigenstate $\nu_3$ is almost the superheavy sterile neutrino.
 Note that to avoid complications that would be irrelevant to the question of DM, the flavor couplings in the active neutrino sector are considered diagonal in this study.
 The three mass eigenvalues read as

 The third eigenstate $\nu_3$ appears to decouple from the two other states.
-While the superheavy particle $N_M$ is essential to provide the mass to the active neutrino through a mixing angle $\theta_M=\nicefrac{y_M\varv}{2M_N}$ identical to that of the standard seesaw mechanism~\cite{Gell-Mann:1979vob,Yanagida1979}, we shall ignore $\nu_3$ hereafter.
+While the superheavy particle $N_M$ is essential to provide the mass to the active neutrino through a mixing angle $\theta_M=y_M\varv/2M_N$ identical to that of the standard seesaw mechanism~\cite{Gell-Mann:1979vob,Yanagida1979}, we shall ignore $\nu_3$ hereafter.
+From the constraints on SM neutrino masses $\sum m_\nu\leq 0.12~$eV inferred from cosmological observations~\cite{Planck:2018vyg}, we use hereafter $m_2\simeq 0.04~$eV as a benchmark.
+As for $m_1$, following~\cite{Dudas:2020sbq}, we use $m_1=10^{-4}~$eV to fix the ideas; we shall see below that as long as $m_1\ll m_2$, results are not sensitive to the specific choice.
+That $m_1 \ll m_2$ is required for the lifetime of $X$ to be much larger than the age of the universe.